Supersonic-Sites/MEZStudiobeaute/content/en/esthetics.md

           - Not using facial scrubs or peels for at least 4 weeks after the procedure.<br>

           - Not sleeping on the face for at least 10 days after the procedure<br>
-      - question: What is the difference between microdermabrasion and microneedling?
-        answer: >
-          - Microdermabrasion uses vacuum and crystal technology to deeply exfoliate and unclog the skin whereas Microneedling uses micro-fine needles to encourage the production of collagen and increase firmness within the skin.<br>

-          - Microdermabrasion is best for treating clogged pores, tired/dull skin and blackheads whereas Microneedling is great for treating acne scarring, stretchmarks and lines and wrinkles.<br>

-          - Microdermabrasion is not invasive however as microneedling involves needles rolling over the skin, there may be some bleeding during treatment.<br>
-      - question: What is microdermabrasion?
-        answer: >
-          Microdermabrasion is a minimally invasive procedure used to renew overall skin tone and texture.
-It can improve the appearance of sun damage, wrinkles, fine lines, age spots, acne scarring, melasma, and other skin-related concerns and conditions.<br><br>

-          The procedure uses a special applicator with an abrasive surface to gently sand away the thick outer layer of the skin to rejuvenate it.
-      - question: Is microdermabrasion safe?
-        answer: >
-          Microdermabrasion is considered a safe procedure for most skin types and colors.
-People might choose to get the procedure if they have the following skin concerns:<br>

-          - Fine lines and wrinkles<br>

-          - Hyperpigmentation, age spots and brown spots<br>

-          - Enlarged pores and blackheads<br>

-          - Acne and acne scars<br>

-          - Stretch marks<br>

-          - Dull-looking skin complexion<br>

-          - Uneven skin tone and texture<br>

-          - Melasma<br>

-          - Sun damage<br>
-      - question: What is the aftercare for microdermabrasion?
-        answer: >-
-          - As a general rule, you should reach for sunscreen constantly for the first 2 weeks after microneedling.
-Make sure to apply sunscreen anytime you go outside in the days following your treatment.<br>

-          - Don’t spend prolonged time out in the sun for the first week after your microneedling procedure, as you’ll be more prone to sun damage than usual.<br>

-          - Use any topical antibiotic cream that your doctor prescribes to avoid infection.<br>

-          - Wash your hands before you touch your face.<br>

-          - Don’t put on makeup, especially with a makeup brush that has been used before, in the 24 hours following microneedling.<br>

-          - You’ll also need to avoid swimming pools, saunas, and situations where you might sweat heavily, including intense workouts at the gym, to protect your newly treated skin.
-After 72 hours have passed, you may be able to resume these activities.<br>
-      - question: Who is not eligible to microdermabrasion?
-        answer: >
-          Microdermabrasion is not recommended for people who have deep scars, active keloids, undiagnosed lesions, a recent herpes outbreak, warts on the face, skin cancer, active acne (stages 3 and 4), sunburns or active rosacea, eczema, an auto-immune system disorder, or unstable diabetes.<br><br>

-          Pregnant women should not undergo microdermabrasion.
-Individuals with deep scars, facial creases, or other moderate-to-severe skin defects should consider a stronger treatment such as a chemical peel or laser skin resurfacing.
-      - question: How many treatments of microdermabrasion are required?
-        answer: Initially 5 to 8 treatments spaced 7-10 days apart are recommended for most people.
-Acne scars and or discolorations may require more treatments.
-Monthly maintenance treatments every 2 or 3 months may be necessary to maintain results.
   - type: heading_simple
     title: Microblading
   - type: faq_toggle